ibm-cloud-docs/account/legacy-mfa.md

 ### Setting up security questions
 {: #security-questions-setup}

-Users can set up answers to three security questions for extra authentication at login.
+Users can set up answers to three security questions for additional authentication at login.
 You must set up your security questions and answers before you or administrator can enable this MFA requirement for you.

 To set up your security questions, complete the following steps:

 1. From the console, go to **Manage** > **Access (IAM)** > **Users** > _select a user_ > **Legacy account-based MFA** > **Set up**.
 2. In the Security questions section, click **Set up**.
 3. Select the questions and add the answers.
 You must answer all three security questions.